 Like most solar inverters on the market, SolarEdge offer a free cloud based system monitoring portal which provides solar generation and consumption monitoring (with an additional energy meter).
 However unlike most others the solarEdge portal can also offer detailed panel level monitoring (provided it is enabled), plus a suite of smart home control features which can be used to control home appliances and specified loads with the additional SolarEdge smart energy products.

 SolarEdge have a range of free tools to help installers and designers with configuring and designing SolarEdge systems.
 The SolarEdge site designer helps ensure the correct optimisers and inverters are used and will operate with the selected solar modules.
 This tool also helps produce accurate solar performance estimates to ensure the system meets the customers requirements.

 SolarEdge offer a 25 year warranty on all power optimisers and an industry leading 12 year warranty on all inverters with optional extensions of 20 or 25 years.
 Of course a warranty is only useful if the company is around in the future to support it and SolarEdge is doing rather well so this would not be a problem.

 Some of our solar professionals have noted warranty claims can be problematic with SolarEdge and generally take longer to resolve than other manufacturers.

 Wrap up - Summary

-Although the initial setup time and installation cost is slightly higher than for string solar inverters the wide range of benefits including shade tolerance, easy system trouble shooting, simplicity in replacing faulty panels, and full panel level monitoring over the 25+ year life of a system will no doubt make life much easier for both installers and customers alike.
-Also with the low reported failure rate, 12 year inverter warranty and 25 year optimiser warranty it's easy to see why SolarEdge optimised systems are surging in popularity.
+Although the initial setup time and installation cost is slightly higher compared to string inverter systems, the wide range of benefits including shade tolerance, layout flexibility, simplicity in finding/replacing faulty panels, PID detection, and panel level optimisation and monitoring over the life of a system should make life easier for both installers and customers alike.